agentrickard/domain/README.txt

 To be more clear about Drupal permissions:

-  - User D has 'administer nodes' permission for the site.
+  - User D has 'Bypass content access control' permission for the site.
-  - User E has 'edit book nodes' permission for the site.
+  - User E has the 'Book page: edit all content' permission for the site.

 In this case, User D and User E can also edit or delete node 10.
-This is why only super-admins are given 'administer nodes' and 'edit TYPE nodes' permissions with the Domain Access module.
+This is why only super-admins are given 'Bypass content access control' and 'TYPE: edit all content' permissions with the Domain Access module.
 If you want your affiliate editors to have limited permissions, only grant them 'edit domain nodes'.

-However, you still need to give users the 'create TYPE nodes' permission normally.
+However, you still need to give users the 'TYPE: Create new content' permission normally.
 Domain Access does not affect node creation.

 Since Domain Access implements node_access() fully, if you uninstall the module